jbauzone/topic-finder/README.md

 # topic-finder

-topic-finder is use to find topics with the greater views count from a json file.
+topic-finder is used to find topics with the greater views count from a json file.

 ## How to run